Coinsdo To Unveil Proprietary Solution Disrupting USD$1 Billion Crypto Asset Management Market At Paris Blockchain Week

+(MENAFN- GlobeNewsWire - Nasdaq) All Paris Blockchain Week attendees can visit booth 72, where their team will be available to discuss how CoinsDo's solutions can benefit your business, answer any questions, and explore potential collaborations.

-Singapore, 5th April 2024, ZEX PR WIRE , CoinsDo, a leading Wallet-as-a-Service (WaaS) provider for institutional crypto asset management, is excited to announce its participation in the upcoming Paris Blockchain Week from 9-11 April before heading off to Token 2049 in Dubai after.
+Singapore, April 05, 2024 (GLOBE NEWSWIRE) -- CoinsDo, a leadng Wallet-as-a-Service (WaaS) provider for institutional crypto asset management, is excited to announce its participation in the upcoming Paris Blockchain Week from 9-11 April before heading off to Token 2049 in Dubai after.

 With the crypto asset management market expected to surge from USD0.4 billion in 2021 to an estimated USD1.2 billion by 2026 , growing at a compounded annual rate of 21.5%, this convention is the perfect venue for CoinsDo to showcase its comprehensive suite of solutions designed to revolutionize how businesses manage digital assets.